JDaxmaut/JDaxmaut/README.md

 ---

-> *"git commit -m 'I have no idea what I'm doing and neither does Ordis'"*
+> *git commit -m "Ordis said it compiles, Ordis lied, everything is on fire"*

 * **`[ACTIVITY]`** Writing code that works (sometimes defying the laws of logic).
 * **`[PING]`** I might reply slow.
 Very slow.
 But honestly.